The Unexpected Happens When Travelling

 What Can You Do

 Understand that things like these do happen.
+Having a level of flexibility with plans is important when the unexpected happens.
 One of the things we do is have a list of the things we want to do.
-If we can’t do one, we move on down the list.
+If we can not do one, we move on down the list.
 If we can get back to the item we missed (like the Eiffel Tower) great.
 If we can’t, of course it can be disappointing, but it is out of your control.